AJohnstone2007/ART/old/tokenisation/README.md

 # Tokenisation

 Some parsing algorithms perform lexicalisation as a separate phase that runs before the parsers starts; some parsers are in a producer-consumer relationship with the lexical phase.
+In the latter case, the lexicalisation computations are intermingled with the parser which complicates performance measurement.

-We have two approaches to smoothing out the overheads presented by lexicalisation:
+We have two approaches to smoothing out the overheads presented by lexicalisation.

 1. Use a 'character level' grammar, that is one in which the grammar's terminals are individual characters